katharinalisalin/demo-bug-template/docs/contributing/index.md

 effectively address the needs of all our users, evaluate requests, and fix bugs, we maintainers need to put in a lot of work.

-Our community is vast and includes many curious people who open new discussions or issues multiple times a day, filling the [issue tracker] or the [discussion board] with a lot of valuable knowledge.
+Our community is pretty big and includes many active users who open new discussions or issues multiple times a day, filling the [issue tracker] or the [discussion board] with a lot of valuable knowledge.
 As such, we consider our issue tracker and discussion board to be a knowledge base that is an important addition to our